sous-chefs/ruby_rbenv/README.md

 ### <a name="installation-librarian"></a> Using Librarian

-The [Librarian][librarian] gem aims to be Bundler for your Chef cookbooks.
+[Librarian-Chef][librarian] is a bundler for your Chef cookbooks.
 Include a reference to the cookbook in a [Cheffile][cheffile] and run `librarian-chef install`.
-To install with Librarian:
+To install Librarian-Chef:

     gem install librarian
     cd chef-repo
     librarian-chef init

+Or to reference the Git version:

     cat >> Cheffile <<END_OF_CHEFFILE
     cookbook 'rbenv',
       :git => 'https://github.com/fnichol/chef-rbenv', :ref => 'v0.6.4'